kellywaldro/kellywaldro/README.md

 I'm a geographer turned data journalist.
 I like maps, scraping, and cleaning messy datasets.

 I'm currently in the Data Journalism program at Columbia.
-Before that, I used to work for a remote sensing company analysing methane emissions using satellite imagery 🛰.
+Before that, I used to work for a remote sensing company analyzing methane emissions using satellite imagery 🛰.

 Check out my analysis / viz / troubleshooting here.